maheshrijal/notes/docs/AWS/rds.md

     - RDS proxy can reduce time for failover and make it transparent to the application

-## Databae Migartion Service (DMS)
+## Database Migartion Service (DMS)

 - A managed database migration service
 - Runs a replication instance
-- Source and destination endpoiunts whgich point at source and target DBs
+- Source and destination endpoints point at source and target DBs
 - One of endpoints must be running on AWS

 Job Types: